victorheringer/planning-poker-deck/README.md

 - :mobile_phone_off: Offline first.
 You don't need to rely on your mobile connection to estimate things!

 - :floppy_disk: Small footprint.
-Less than 150kb gzipped!
+Only 150kb gzipped and 300kb unpacked!

 - :memo: Create your own custom deck.
 Or use any of the given default decks that covers most common decks.